Eric Miles: Second World War

 As part of the Tenth Army, his division was stationed in Persia in late 1942.
 At that time, the Tenth Army was part of Paiforce (formerly Iraqforce) under Persia and Iraq Command.
 On 1 January 1943 Miles was made a Companion of the Order of the Bath (CB).
 During a reconnaissance into Tunisia during the last stages of the campaign there, he was wounded in the head by artillery in early May 1943 and returned to the United Kingdom.

 Later in 1943, after recovering from his injury, he became GOC Kent and South East Districts and, in September 1944, as an acting lieutenant general, he took over as General Officer Commanding-in-Chief (GOC-in-C) of South-Eastern Command.

 Postwar

-He retired from the army, after a career spanning thirty-five years, in September 1946, retaining his permanent rank of major general.
+Miles retired from the army, after a career spanning thirty-five years, in September 1946, retaining his permanent rank of major general.
 He served as Colonel of his old regiment, the King's Own Scottish Borderers, from 19 June 1944 until 19 June 1954.
-He then became a member of the House of Laity, Church Assembly from 1955 to 1960, followed by Deputy Chairman of the Lichfield Diocesan Board of Finance from 1954 to 1960, becoming Chairman from 1960 to 1971.
-After the death of his wife in 1972, his last five years were spent, in Shrewsbury, as a widower.
+He was Deputy Chairman of the Lichfield Diocesan Board of Finance from 1954 to 1960, becoming Chairman from 1960 to 1971, and became a member of the House of Laity, Church Assembly from 1955 to 1960.
+Miles retired to Shropshire, where he lived at Tilstock near Whitchurch before moving in 1956 to his last home, Rope Walk on Lyth Hill near Shrewsbury.
+After the death of his wife in 1972, his last five years were spent as a widower before he died at Brookfield Nursing Home in Newport, Shropshire on 3 November 1977.
+His funeral took place at Condover, Shropshire, on 9 November.